What are some of the most asked questions about Leadfeeder Tracker?

 The total length of visit

-Q: Should I keep Google Analytics connected?
+Q: Should I also connect Google Analytics with Leadfeeder?

-A: We recommend that you do.
+We recommend that you do.
 Although it isn’t identifying leads it may enhance some information as time goes on such as keyword data and query information.

 Q: Does Tracker work on single-page applications/sites?